 High School Completion Programs

-High School Completion (HiSET)
+High School Completion (HSED)

 By working with the Adult Education & Literacy Program, you can complete your high school diploma on an individual basis, depending on your individual needs.
 Assessments are given to you to determine which areas you need to study before taking the HiSET examination.
 This program is directed toward adults who are at least 16, not enrolled in high school and have not completed the requirements for a high school diploma.
-By completing this program, you will receive a high school equivalency diploma (HiSET) from the State of Iowa.
+By completing this program, you will receive a high school equivalency diploma (HSED) from the State of Iowa.

 High School Completion - Diploma Credit